Food / Wellbeing

 These are the very best cafes in Sydney right now

-What is it about Sydney and cafes that go so well together?
-More pressingly, where can we partake in the rite?
-The art of sitting alfresco-side with a batch brew is not a lost art amongst Sydney siders.
-Where gossip, camaraderie and furried friends collide, so does the desire for connection before the sun's out for the day.
-There are endless prerequisites to a cafe we love.
+There are endless prerequisites to finding a cafe we love.
 It goes without saying: the food has got to be good.
-Ambience is another aggregate factor - are the fellow patrons swattable, or tucking away happily?
+Ambience is another aggregate factor — are the fellow patrons swattable, or tucking away happily?
 Is the service up to par?
 Are there outlets for any WFH-ers?
-And what of the coffee, and the unavoidable alternative milks surcharge?
+And what about the coffee, and the unavoidable alternative milks surcharge?

 Poketto, Chippendale